LFClaro/the-maple-hub/readme.md

 **LUIZ**
 * **_League Stats_**
-  * This page will show the stats of the maple leafs through out a longer period of time - say 5 -10 years - and represents the league stats vs the maple leafs.
-For example how manys games the leafs wone in a year, losses, their play off results, player trades and more.
-This will provide a overview of the leafs performances over a longer period of time against other league champions (say for example who ever one the cup that year as a comparison).
+  * This page will show the standings of the teams in the league during the championship.
 * **_Video Highlights_**
   * This page will show videos of the best moments of the matches, highlighting the best goals and top plays.
 It will also display snippets from press conferences.
 * **_Social Media_**